facebookresearch/colorlessgreenRNNs/README.md

 ## PyTorch Compatibility

 The master branch of this code is compatible with PyTorch 1.0.
 If you want to run with PyTorch prior to 0.3, please checkout commit 5008edf512e4bca5bd637f42957c3e60bb142059.

+## License

+The code is licensed under CC-BY-NC license.
+See the LICENSE file for more details.